mrfdev/1MB/Resources/mcMMO/Woodcutting.md

 ## Guides Woodcutting Section 0

 ```
-&3About Woodcutting:
+About Woodcutting:
-&eWoodcutting is all about chopping down trees.
+Woodcutting is all about chopping down trees.

-&3XP GAIN:
+XP GAIN:
-&eXP is gained whenever you break log blocks.
+XP is gained whenever you break log blocks.
 ```

 ## Guides Woodcutting Section 1

 ```
-&3How does Tree Feller work?
+How does Tree Feller work?
-&eTree Feller is an active ability, you can right-click
+Tree Feller is an active ability, you can right-click
-&ewhile holding an ax to activate Tree Feller.
+while holding an ax to activate Tree Feller.
 This will
-&ecause the entire tree to break instantly, dropping all
+cause the entire tree to break instantly, dropping all
-&eof its logs at once.
+of its logs at once.
 ```

 ## Guides Woodcutting Section 2

 ```
-&3How does Leaf Blower work?
+How does Leaf Blower work?
-&eLeaf Blower is a passive ability that will cause leaf
+Leaf Blower is a passive ability that will cause leaf
-&eblocks to break instantly when hit with an axe.
+blocks to break instantly when hit with an axe.
 By default,
-&ethis ability unlocks at level 100.
+this ability unlocks at level 100.
 ```

 ## Guides Woodcutting Section 3

 ```
-&3How do Double Drops work?
+How do Double Drops work?
-&eThis passive ability gives you a chance to obtain an extra
+This passive ability gives you a chance to obtain an extra
-&eblock for every log you chop.
+block for every log you chop.
 ```